 - Open the Alarms page or Vulnerabilities page.

-If the Search & Filters panel is not displayed, click the Filter icon () to expand it.
+If the Search & Filters panel is not displayed, click the icon to expand it.

 USM Anywhere includes several filters displayed by default.

-If the Labels filter is not displayed, click the Configure Filters link at the bottom of the Search & Filters panel to configure filters for the page.
-(For more information about configuring filters for the page display, see Managing Filters.)
+If the Labels filter is not displayed, click Configure Filters at the bottom of the Search & Filters panel to configure filters for the page.
+(See Managing Filters for more information about configuring filters for the page display.)